| University | Semester | Year | Course | Department | Instructor(s) | Students Enrolled |

 Process Overview

-Each student has to find three organizations that meet the goal of the groups – each group then starts with ~9 organizations
+- Each student identifies 3 organizations that meet the goal of the group – each group then starts with 9-12 organizations, no geographic restrictions.

 Guest Speakers